diogro/cv/english.md

 `2012`
 __Introduction to data manipulation in the R language__, IO, USP

-- Curso na semana temática do instituto oceanográfico da USP
-- Carga horária de 12h
+- Short course for undergraduate students in Oceanography

 `2017`
-__Modularidade: conectando padrões e processos em evolução multivariada__, FFCLRP, USP
+__Modularidade: conecting patterns and processes in multivariate evolution__, FFCLRP, USP

-- Disciplina ministrada no Programa de Pós-Graduação em Biologia Comparada da FFCLRP/USP
-- Carga horária de 30h
+- Graduate course for biology students

 <!-- ### Footer